 3) Ensure internal employees understand the new standards

 When outsourcing your company’s transition, it’s about more than compliance.
 It’s important to have overall lease knowledge – dates (start and end), amounts owed, efficiencies in auditing and reporting, and no duplications.

 The new standards are here to stay.
 You and your colleagues need to develop a deeper understanding of them, as they can impact your purchasing and accounting processes in the future.
 You can continue to rely on an external firm for support, but no one understands your business the way you do.
 Developing your internal talent sets you up for success in the long run.

 4) Don’t assume because you run a small company that you don’t need lease accounting software.

 Company size doesn’t drive the need for a software solution.
 It’s the number and complexity of your company’s leases that dictates the need.
-If you have over 10 leases, you most likely will need a software solution.
+If you have more than ten leases, you most likely will need a software solution.
 At the end of the day, since most consulting firms use software to manage your lease accounting needs, you should too.